uva-engineering-decision-analysis/class_notes/Session_11.md

 ![32](Picturs/pic_32.PNG)

-The above left graph is the graph of the likelihood function or the histrogram of the likelihood function for different values of data.
+The above left graph is the graph of the likelihood function or the histogram of the likelihood function for different values of data.
 If $\theta$ is equal to 0.05, there is a substantial probability of getting zero successful tasks out of 20 and if you get zero success out of 20 that just not tell you the expected value for the real $\theta$ is zero.

 Idea: For any $0< \theta < 1$, all values of $Y$ are *possible*, but some are more likely than others.